peter-mcconnell/petermcconnell.com/content/posts/linuxtools.md

 Toc = true
 +++

+The scope of this article is to cover the best common-use debugging tools available on Linux systems.

 Firstly:  let me qualify "basic".
 I'm using this term because the breadth of debugging tools on Linux is so large. "basic" does not mean that these tools are super simple to understand deeply or if you aren't already an expert in them that you are somehow "noob"; that's not the case at all.

 Secondly: there is no inventing being done here.
 I'm just surfacing information in this article which you can already find in the `man` pages.
 I would strongly recommend you check the relevant man page for the tool you find of interest in this article.